clairelittle/comparative_synthesis_methods/README.md

 ## Synthetic Data
 The synthetic data was created using [synthpop](https://synthpop.org.uk/), [DataSynthesizer](https://github.com/DataResponsibly/DataSynthesizer), [CTGAN](https://github.com/sdv-dev/CTGAN) and [TVAE](https://github.com/sdv-dev/CTGAN/blob/master/ctgan/synthesizers/tvae.py).
 Fully synthetic datasets the same size as the original were generated.
 For each method/parameter setting 5 models were created (using different random seeds) and 1 synthetic dataset generated from each.
-For the utility and risk metrics the average across the five datasets was used, in order to guard against unusual results.
+For the utility and risk metrics the average across the five datasets was used.